-Achieving viral suppression requires the use of ARV regimens with at least two, and preferably three, active drugs from two or more drug classes.
-Baseline resistance testing and patient characteristics should guide design of the specific regimen.
-(See What to Start: Initial Combination Regimens for the Antiretroviral-Naive Patient.)
-When initial suppression is not achieved or is lost, rapidly changing to a new regimen with at least two active drugs is required.
-(See Virologic Failure and Suboptimal Immunologic Response.)
-The increasing number of drugs and drug classes makes viral suppression below detection limits an appropriate goal in all patients.
+Achieving viral suppression currently requires the use of combination ARV regimens that generally include three active drugs from two or more drug classes.
+Baseline patient characteristics and results from drug resistance testing should guide design of the specific regimen (see When initial HIV suppression is not achieved or not maintained, changing to a new regimen with at least two active drugs is often required (see Wirologic Failure).

+The increasing number of ARV drugs and drug classes makes viral suppression below detection limits an achievable goal in most patients.

-Viral load reduction to below limits of assay detection in an ART-naive patient usually occurs within the first 12-24 weeks of therapy.
+After initiation of effective ART, viral load reduction to below limits of assay detection usually occurs within the first 12 to 24 weeks of therapy.
 Predictors of virologic success include: